XuyangAbert/OUFSDFC/README.md

 # Streaming feature selection framework using dyanmic density-based feature stream clustering (SFS-DFC)

 # Description:
+The "Supplemental-Results.pdf" file shows the number of selected features for all seven compared SFS methods and the proposed SFS-DFC method.
+Some discussions are provided as well.

 In this project, thirteen benchmark datasets are used:

 Medical datasets: ALLAML, Lung, Arcene and Lymphoma.